 Wisdom-Trek / Creating a Legacy

-Welcome to Day 1382 of our Wisdom-Trek, and thank you for joining me.
+Welcome to Day 1402 of our Wisdom-Trek, and thank you for joining me.

 This is Guthrie Chamberlain, Your Guide to Wisdom

-The Demise of the Doughboy – Humor Unplugged
+My Daugther, The Doctor – Humor Unplugged

-Wisdom – the final frontier to true knowledge.
-Welcome to Wisdom-Trek!
-Where our mission is to create a legacy of wisdom, to seek out discernment and insights, to boldly grow where few have chosen to grow before.
-Hello, my friend, I am Guthrie Chamberlain, your captain on our journey to increase Wisdom and Create a Living Legacy.
+Hello, my friend, I am Guthrie Chamberlain, your captain on our journey to increase wisdom and create a living legacy.
 Thank you for joining us today as we explore wisdom on our 2nd millennium of podcasts.
-This is Day 1382 of our Trek, and time for a 3-minute mini-trek called Humor Unplugged.
-Our Thursday podcast will provide a short and clean funny story to help you lighten up and live a rich and satisfying life.
-Something to cheer you and give a bit a levity in your life.
-We are told in Proverbs 15:30 A cheerful look brings joy to the heart; good news makes for good health.
-We are also encouraged in Proverbs 17:22 A cheerful heart is good medicine, but a broken spirit saps a person’s strength.
-Consider this your vitamin supplement of cheer for today.
-So let’s jump right in with today’s funny which is titled:
+This is Day 1402 of our trek, and it is time for our 3-minute mini-trek called Humor Unplugged.
+Our Thursday podcast will provide a short and clean funny story to help you lighten up and live a rich and satisfying life – something to cheer you and give a bit a levity in your life.

-Here is our verse for today is referring to false teaching:
+Here is our verse for today.

-Just as you enjoy these nuggets of humor, please encourage your friends and family to join us and then come along tomorrow for another day of ‘Wisdom-Trek, Creating a Legacy.’
+As you enjoy these nuggets of humor, please encourage your friends and family to join us and then come along tomorrow for another day of our Wisdom-Trek, Creating a Legacy.

-If you would like to listen to any of our past 1381 treks or read the Wisdom Journal, they are all available at Wisdom-Trek.com.
+If you would like to listen to any of our past 1401 treks or read the Wisdom Journal, they are all available at Wisdom-Trek.com.
 I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day will be downloaded to you automatically.

-Thank you for allowing me to be your guide, mentor, and most importantly, I am your friend as I serve you in through this Wisdom-Trek podcast and journal each day.
+Thank you for allowing me to be your guide, mentor, and most importantly, your friend as I serve you through the Wisdom-Trek podcast and journal.

-As we take this Trek of life together, let us always:
+As we take this trek together, let us always:

 - Live Abundantly (Fully)